Back to our thinking

 4 min read

-Part 2 is the exact same white paper, with the exact same prompts that were provided to our writers, except given to ChatGPT.
+• Part 2 is the same white paper based on the same prompts provided to our writers, except given to ChatGPT.

-Part 3 (below) is a comparison summary of our work to that of ChatGPT.
+• Part 3 (below) is a comparison of our work to that of ChatGPT.

 Content wise, all the points ChatGPT raises are valid.
 Generative AI can produce a lot of copy fast, generate idea after idea, and process tonnes of data in moments.
 But it isn’t great at producing content that evokes human emotions.
 It struggles to emulate unique brand voices.
 It can’t cover niche or complex topics with sufficient depth.